dhirajgagrai/linux-kernel-dev-setup/README.md

 1. Install [Docker](https://www.docker.com/).

-2. This step is done because I want to use a shared volume between Docker and host system.
-This helps me in taking backups easily.
+2. I want to use a shared volume between Docker and host system.
+The following steps help me in taking backups easily.
    It is not possible to build the kernel in the case-insensitive file system of MacOS.
    So, we need to create a new partition using Disk Utility if we wish to have a shared volume.
    - Create a new partition of atleast 90GB.